coursekata/docker-stacks/CONTRIBUTING.md

 Bioconductor repositories pak would otherwise add; no package in any tier is of Bioconductor origin.

-`PPM` is the escape hatch: set it, before starting R or when running the container, to pin a dated snapshot for reproducible local testing.
+Determinism doesn't come from a frozen date here — it comes from CI resolving the package list once and handing that same resolution to both architecture builds, so they can't drift from each other. `PPM` is still the escape hatch: set it, before starting R or when running the container, to pin a dated snapshot for reproducible local testing.
 The shipped default never does this for you.